Gkatmaja/Gkatmaja/README.md

-- 👋 Hi, I’m @Gkatmaja
+- 👋 Hi, I'm Abhika Atmaja or @Gkatmaja.
-- 👀 I’m interested in Science, Programming, and Website.
+- 👀 I'm interested in Science, Programming, Photographic, Editing, Game development and Website development.
 - 🌱 I’m currently learning Javascript, HTML, and Css.
 - 💞️ I’m looking to collaborate on some simple website project (because i'm a beginer)
-- 📫 How to reach me https://abhikapersonal.netlify.app/
+- 📫 How to reach me via https://abhikapersonal.netlify.app/ or my instagram https://www.instagram.com/abhika_atmaja/?hl=id

 <!---
 Gkatmaja/Gkatmaja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.